 SenseScape was designed for group play and discovery.
 CES visitors wearing Intel Curie-embedded wristbands entered a colorful predator-prey ecosystem that tracked their movements through RealSense Depth Sensing Cameras.
 Raising an arm caused schools of fish to scatter.
 Strumming harp strings produced otherworldly sounds that caused on-screen plankton to dance.

 The 12 foot by 20 foot freestanding structure included a visual display composed of 30 LCD screens.
 Twenty-five Intel RealSense cameras tracked visitors’ motion through computer vision, while Intel Curie wristbands detected specific gestures.
 Intel Galileo IoT Boards sensed the movement of the harp strings, while Core i7 processors processed the sensor data and rendered the graphics and audio that brought the experience together.

-SenseScape was located front and center in Intel’s booth, and captured the imagination of show attendees.
-Exit surveys from Evolio Marketing and Exhibit Surveys Inc. found that 95% of visitors to the Intel booth agreed that “Intel makes amazing experiences possible.”
-93% agreed that Intel’s products outperform those of their competitors.
-68% said that Intel’s booth was one of the five best at CES.
-Intel got 13,000 mentions in the press and blogs during the show.
+Over the course of CES, SenseScape helped Intel to garner a whopping 13,000 press mentions.
+Exit surveys from Evolio Marketing and Exhibit Surveys Inc. found that 95% of visitors to the Intel booth agreed that “Intel makes amazing experiences possible,” and 93% of attendees agreed that Intel’s products outperform those of their competitors.